Michelle Garcia Winner

 Learn over 25 unique Social Thinking concepts and vocabulary!
 Help individuals advance their ability to understand the social context and tailor their behaviors accordingly.
 Help others improve their social observational skills, how they work in a group, share an imagination, understand what it means to be a "Just Me"; versus "Thinking of Others" person, and relate more effectively with language.
 Discover tools for teaching self-regulation, executive functioning, emotional understanding and theory of mind/perspective taking.
 Work in teams to develop lesson plans to implement new strategies in your home, clinic, or classroom the very next day.
 People love this hands-on, engaging workshop!

 “I’m going to be a video game designer!”
-Helping Teens Prepare for the Adult World (middle schoolers - young adults))
+Helping Teens Prepare for the REAL Adult World (upper elementary - young adults))

 Let’s Get Real: Tackling Dilemmas Faced by Adults with Social Learning Challenges (middle schoolers - mature adults))